naturalcrit/homebrewery/README.md

 The Homebrewery is a tool for making authentic looking [D&D content](https://dnd.wizards.com/products/tabletop-games/rpg-products/rpg_playershandbook) using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 It is distributed under the terms of the [MIT License](./license).

 ## Quick Start
 The easiest way to get started using the Homebrewery is to use it [on our website](https://homebrewery.naturalcrit.com).
-If you have larger brews or want to make changes to the code follow the installation instructions below.
+The code is open source, so feel free to clone it, tinker with it.
+If you want to make changes to the code, you can run your own local version for testing by following the installation instructions below.

 ### Installation
 First, install two programs that the Homebrewery requires to run.